open-compass/opencompass/docs/en/get_started.md

 python run.py configs/eval_demo.py -w outputs/demo --debug
 ```

 However, in `--debug` mode, tasks are executed sequentially.
-When you believe that everything is correct, you
+After confirming that everything is correct, you
 can disable the `--debug` mode to fully utilize multiple GPUs.

 ```shell